TUDelft-IN4303-2014/assignments/milestone3-codegen/day12.md

    To achieve this, you can try to store references to line numbers in the index.
    When you encounter a new line number, you should add the line number directive and store a reference to the number.
 In all other cases, you should find the line number already in the index and should not add another directive.

+### Bonus

+A bonus is like a challenge, but it gives you extra points on top of the total points of an assignment.

 #### Generate Precise Ranges for Local Variables

 A precise range of a local variable covers only the parts in the code where the variable is defined and used: